sdoxsee/sdoxsee.github.io/blog/_posts/2021-03-22-multi-tenant-oauth-2.0-resource-servers.md

 ![401](/assets/images/multi-tenant-oauth-2.0-resource-servers/401.png)

-Once you've finish your client registrations, use curl, Postman, or [Insomnia](https://insomnia.rest/) as your OAuth2 2.0 Client to fire requests at the example resource servers.
+Once you've finish your client registrations, use curl, Postman, or [Insomnia](https://insomnia.rest/) as your OAuth 2.0 2.0 Client to fire requests at the example resource servers.
 Configure your client with the client id, client secret, redirect/callback URL, authorization and token endpoints, as well as any scopes you've defined.
 Depending on your choice of authorization server, you'll also need to register an API with scopes that your client will need to reference in order to obtain tokens.
 (If this is confusing, please drop a comment and I can unpack this more)

-Anyway, once you're able to obtain access tokens, requests made with tokens issued from either tenant by setting the `Authorization: Bearer <JWT>` header--getting you a 200 "hello" response.
+Anyway, once you're able to obtain access tokens, requests made with tokens issued from either tenant should give you 200 "hello" response.
+Simply set the `Authorization: Bearer <JWT>` header with your JWT access token.

-> **NOTE**: make sure your access tokens are JWTs by verifying that they start with `ey...`
+> **Tip**: If your access token is a JWT, it will start with `ey...`

 ![401](/assets/images/multi-tenant-oauth-2.0-resource-servers/insomnia200.png)